quasar098/text-format-wizard/README.md

 - module lazy loading
 - ctrl-f to find in text
 - custom menu for clear all modules with keyboard shortcuts and stuff
-- change color scheme but keep frequently used modules the same color
 - be able to drag around the stuff
-- better xor functionality like pwntools xor

 ## module ideas:
 - execute if condition